maraisr/meros/readme.md

 ## 🎒 Notes

-This library aims to implement [RFC1341] in its entirety, however there have been some types left out as we aim to be on the consuming side, than the server side (but we do support Node clients).
+This library aims to implement [RFC1341] in its entirety, however we aren't there yet.
+That being said, you may very well use this library in other scenarios like streaming in file form uploads.

--   `content-type` is assumed to stay consistent between parts, and therefore the "fall through" approach is recommended and to only be given at the start.
-Ie only give it `content-type` as a header once, and only for the first chunk.

-Please note;
+Please note; be sure to define a boundary that can be guaranteed to never collide with things from the body:

 > _Because encapsulation boundaries must not appear in the body parts being
 > encapsulated, a user agent must exercise care to choose a unique boundary._
 >
 > <small>~ [RFC1341] 7.2.1</small>

-So be sure to calculate a boundary that can be guaranteed to never exist in the body.
+### _Caveats_

--   We do not support the `/alternative` , `/digest` _or_ `/parallel` subtype at this time.
+-   No support the `/alternative` , `/digest` _or_ `/parallel` subtype at this time.
--   We also do not support
+-   No support for
     [nested multiparts](https://tools.ietf.org/html/rfc1341#appendix-C)

 ## 🔎 API